zomtec2311/logcleaner/README.md

 ## 🙏 Thanks to

 - [rakekniven](https://github.com/rakekniven) for improving grammar and fixing typos
-- [maghog](https://github.com/maghog) for the revision of the swedish language files
+- [maghog](https://github.com/maghog) and [Leffe64](https://github.com/Leffe64)  for the revision of the swedish language files
+- [haringk](https://github.com/haringk) for the translation of the italian language files

 ## 📘 F.A.Q.